wedkarz02/.dotfiles/README.md

 apt install stow
 ```

+> [!Important]
-Make sure to backup old configs with `mv .original .original.bak`.
+> Make sure to backup old configs with `mv .original .original.bak`.
 That way they won't get replaced with symlinks to files in the `.dotfiles/` directory:

 ```
 .dotfiles/